learn-co-curriculum/react-hooks-data-fetching/README.md

 ```

 In the code above, once App mounts, a `fetch` is called to an API.
 Once data is
-returned to the API, the simplest way to store some or all of it is to put it in
+returned from the API, the simplest way to store some or all of it is to put it in
 state.

 If you have JSX content reliant on that state information, when `setState` is